k-bosko/k-bosko.github.io/_posts/2019-08-28-Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-II.md

 &nbsp;
 &nbsp;

+This website is built with **Jekyll using Minimal Mistakes theme** and hosted on **GitHub Pages**.
+For development and writing posts I use Docker that builds a static website locally and serves it from a Docker container.
+I then push the local changes upstream to GitHub which then builds the website on GitHub's servers.

-In this post, I will explain most of the changes I made to the [minimal-mistakes theme](https://github.com/mmistakes/minimal-mistakes).
+In this second HOWTO serie, I explain most of the changes I made to the [Minimal Mistakes theme](https://github.com/mmistakes/minimal-mistakes).
 So if you like how this site looks,  it will save you long hours of tweaking and experimenting!

 When working on my customization, I found these MM documentation links particularly useful: